Syfaro/foxbot/README.md

 `TWITTER_CONSUMER_KEY` | Twitter app consumer key
 `TWITTER_CONSUMER_KEY` | Twitter app consumer secret
-`TWITTER_DATABASE`     | Path to database file to store Twitter credentials
+`TWITTER_DATABASE`     | Path to database file to store Twitter credentials `USE_WEBHOOKS`         | If should configure and use webhooks instead of polling `WEBHOOK_ENDPOINT`     | If using webhooks, endpoint to set with Telegram `HTTP_HOST`            | If using webhooks, host to listen for updates on `HTTP_SECRET`          | If using webhooks, secret endpoint to use for Telegram updates